timeplus-io/chameleon/dataloader/README.md

 # Ingest Details

-In [config.yml](https://github.com/timeplus-io/timeplus-redpanda-benchmark/blob/master/config/config.yml), we can tune the batch size, concurrency, Kafka/Redpanda producer latency etc when loading the data to Kafka / Redpanda.
+In [config.yml](https://github.com/timeplus-io/chameleon/blob/main/dataloader/config/config.yml), we can tune the batch size, concurrency, Kafka/Redpanda producer latency etc when loading the data to Kafka / Redpanda.
 We will use different batch size, concurrency, flush policy to ingest data to see how everything works.
-In order to test the end to end latency, this dataloader ingests a speicial header called `_tp_time` as the event timestamp to every Kafka/Redpanda record.
-This special header in Kafka / Redpanda record is one of the speicial metadata Timeplus can honor.
+In order to test the end to end latency, this dataloader ingests a special header called `_tp_time` as the event timestamp to every Kafka/Redpanda record.
+This special header in Kafka / Redpanda record is one of the special metadata Timeplus can honor.

 # Test Steps